evmos/evmos/docs/guides/tools/truffle.md

     },
 ```

-This will allow your contract to connect to your Evmos local node.
+This will allow your contract to connect to your Hazlor local node.

 ## Start Node